Darkstone: Reviews

 Michael L. House of AllGame gave the PC version four-and-a-half stars out of five, saying that it "contains a veritable treasure-trove of other features such as generously creepy sound effects, heart-rending cries for help when your co-companion needs help, a haunting and effective music track (be sure to give the balladeers in town a few gold pieces, then just sit back, close you eyes and enjoy), supremely enjoyable multi-player action, incredibly deep quests and integrated puzzle-solving (such as stringing events and knowledge together to complete a sub-quest).
 I don't throw recommendations around lightly -- but if you're a big RPG fan like me, you owe it to yourself to grab this one."
 John Thompson gave the PlayStation version three-and-a-half stars out of five, saying, "In the end, Darkstone plays well, even if it is a bit repetitive and clichéd.
 For ten dollars, fans of the genre can't do any better, and even weekend hack-n-slashers just might get a kick out of this game without feeling like they paid 30 bucks too much."
 Edge gave the former version six out of ten, saying, "The particle effects and realtime lighting generated by the multitude of magic spells are fantastic, and it is certainly one of the most cleanly presented PC games you're ever likely to see.
 But Darkstone lacks passion, and that's a fatal flaw in any roleplaying game, no matter how innovative and easy it is to play."

+Barry Brenesal of GamePro called the PC version "a Diablo clone: a real-time action game complete with spells, swords, dozens of quests, and thousands of monsters-and a few interesting ideas of its own."
+However, Uncle Dust said of the PlayStation version, "Even at its low price, Darkstone isn't worth the money.
+It's far better to spend a few more bucks for a used copy of any of the terrific RPGs that have come out for the PlayStation over the years."

 Sales

 The PC version debuted at #13 on PC Data's computer game sales rankings for August 1999.
 The firm tracked 63,553 domestic sales of the game through the end of 1999.
-This number rose to roughly 75,000 copies by March 2000, which led GameSpot's writer P. Stephan "Desslock" Janicki to remark that the game "sold quite poorly".
+This number rose to roughly 75,000 units by March 2000, which led GameSpot's writer P. Stephan "Desslock" Janicki to remark that the game "sold quite poorly".
 As of October 2001, the PC version had sold around 130,000 units in the US.

 Awards

 The PC version was a nominee for CNET Gamecenter's 1999 "RPG" award, which went to Asheron's Call.
-It was also nominated for GameSpots "Role-Playing Game of the Year" award, which went to Planescape: Torment.
+It was also nominated for the "Role-Playing Game of the Year" award at GameSpot's Best and Worst of 1999 Awards, which went to Planescape: Torment.